Doping: Russia's Olympic membership is 'fully reinstated'

 Russian Olympic Committee (ROC) president Alexander Zhukov spoke of the effort it had taken to get Russia reinstated and called the decision "very important."

-"You know that the past three months have been among the most challenging ones in Russian sport's history," Zhukov said Wednesday, according to Russian state news agency TASS.
+"You know that the past three months have been among the most challenging ones in Russian sport's history," Zhukov said Wednesday, in comments carried by Russian state news agency TASS.
 "We had to meet many demands before and during the Games."

 "I would like to thank our athletes who were able to perform well even despite the provocations," Zhukov added.
 "I thank the fans who did not cross the line and what could result in sanctions.